tum-gis/ckan-docker/README.md

 The images in this repo are versioned and tagged according to the [releases](https://github.com/tum-gis/ckan-docker/releases) of this repository.
-The `latest` tag points to the latest release number.
+The `latest` tag points to the latest release semver.
 The `edge` version is built from the latest commit to the `main` branch of this repo.

 All available tags are listed in the packages of each image: